Zanana-med/Born2BeRoot/README.md

 **How APT works ?**

-Apt relied on a list of repositories which are storage location or someone's server with collection of software, we can check those repositories using the command `/etc/apt/sources.list` and for additional files in `/etc/apt/sources.list.d/`.
+APT relied on a list of repositories which are storage location or someone's server with collection of software, we can check those repositories using the command `/etc/apt/sources.list` and for additional files in `/etc/apt/sources.list.d/`.

 When requesting a package \` `apt install firefox` \`  the Apt checks which dependencies are needed to install the package and ensuring installing them if they not exist, then tha Apt download the `.deb` package file from the repository specified in `source.list`.